ATTPC/daqdoc/source/computer-roles.rst

 Left iMac
 ---------

 This computer is used for analysis.
-It is also the gateway to the internet for the rest of the DAQ computers, and it controls routing and DNS lookup for these computers as well.
-The DCHP and DNS functions are controlled by OS X Server.
+It is also the gateway to the Internet for the rest of the DAQ computers, and it controls routing and DNS lookup for these computers as well.
+The DHCP and DNS functions are controlled by the OS X Server app.

 It is also still used for flashing firmware onto the CoBos, for debugging CoBos, and for controlling the CoBo power supply, though these tasks could be pushed off onto the Control computer in the future.